openmc-dev/openmc/docs/source/methods/physics.rst

 simply a histogram representation) except the CDF is composed of the angular bins and not the energy groups.
-However, since we are interested in a specific value of :math:`\mu` instead of a group, then an angle selected from a uniform distribution within from the chosen histogram bin.
+However, since we are interested in a specific value of :math:`\mu` instead of a group, then an angle selected from a uniform distribution within from the chosen angular bin.

 The final step in the scattering treatment is to adjust the weight of the neutron to account for any production of neutrons due to :math:`(n,xn)`